andreagorsche/cookaroundtheworld/README.md

 ### Database Models and Relations

 The database models structure is illustrated in the ReadMe File of the Backend.
+The link is here: https://github.com/andreagorsche/cooking-api/blob/main/README.md

 ### UserFlow and Wireframes